-Pursuant to the Funding Agreements, we will receive up to \$62.5 million in funding from each of BC Pinnacle Holdings, LP and the other investor, for a combined total of up to \$125 million in funding, or the Total Funding Commitment, of which approximately \$31.3 million (25% of the Total Funding Commitment) has been received, and \$37.5 million (30% of the Total Funding Commitment), approximately \$31.3 million (25% of the Total Funding Commitment) and \$25.0 million (20% of the Total Funding Commitment) will be received on the first, second and third anniversaries of the effective date of the Funding Agreements, respectively, subject to certain customary funding conditions.
+Pursuant to the Funding Agreements, we will receive up to \$62.5 million in funding from each of BC Pinnacle Holdings, LP and the other investor, for a combined total of up to \$125 million in funding, or the Total Funding Commitment, of which approximately \$31.3 million (25% of the Total Funding Commitment), \$37.5 million (30% of the Total Funding Commitment) and approximately \$31.3 million (25% of the Total Funding Commitment) have been received to date and \$25.0 million (20% of the Total Funding Commitment) will be received in April 2024, subject to certain customary funding conditions

-In return we agreed to pay to BC Pinnacle Holdings, LP and the other investor (i) upon approval of tavapadon by the FDA, a combined \$187.5 million (1.5x of the Total Funding Commitment), or the Approval Milestone Payment, with 50% of the Approval Milestone Payment due within 30 days of FDA approval and

-12.5% of the Approval Milestone Payment due on each of the first four anniversaries of FDA approval, (ii) upon first reaching certain cumulative U.S. net sales thresholds, certain sales milestone payments and (iii) combined tiered, mid-single digit to low-double digit royalties on annual net sales of tavapadon in the United States.
+In return we agreed to pay to BC Pinnacle Holdings, LP and the other investor (i) upon approval of tavapadon by the FDA, a combined \$187.5 million (1.5x of the Total Funding Commitment), or the Approval Milestone Payment, with 50% of the Approval Milestone Payment due within 30 days of FDA approval and 12.5% of the Approval Milestone Payment due on each of the first four anniversaries of FDA approval, (ii) upon first reaching certain cumulative U.S. net sales thresholds, certain sales milestone payments and (iii) combined tiered, mid-single digit to low-double digit royalties on annual net sales of tavapadon in the United States.